Cisco-Talos/clamav-documentation/src/appendix/FileTypes.md

 - File type indicators when parsing container files.
   - For example:
-    CL_TYPE_SCRIPT may be assigned to data contained in a PDF when the PDF indicates that a stream of bytes is "Javascript"
+    `CL_TYPE_SCRIPT` may be assigned to data contained in a PDF when the PDF indicates that a stream of bytes is "Javascript"

 - File type determination based on the names or characteristics contained within the file.
   - For example:
-    CL_TYPE_OOXML_WORD may be assigned to a Zip file containing files with specific names.
+    `CL_TYPE_OOXML_WORD` may be assigned to a Zip file containing files with specific names.

 ClamAV File Types are prefixed with `CL_TYPE_`.
-The following is an exhaustive list of all current CL_TYPE's.
+The following is an exhaustive list of all current file types.

 | CL_TYPE                | Description                                                  |
 |------------------------|--------------------------------------------------------------|